Reachability and liveness in parametric timed automata: Reachability properties

-\begin{remark} In this paper, we allow guards and invariants of the form $\clock \compOp \sum_{1 \leq j \leq \ParamCard} \beta_j \param_j + d$, which is more restrictive than~\cite{BlT09} (that allows parametric coefficients different from 0 and 1, as well as diagonal constraints), but more permissive than~\cite{AHV93}, that only allows a syntax $\clock \compOp \param$.
-In fact, most papers in the literature define their own syntax (see \cite{Andre19STTT} for a survey).
-We can adapt our proof to fit in the most restrictive syntax ($\clock \compOp \param$) as follows: transitions with $y=a+1$ guards and $y:=0$ reset can be equivalently replaced by one transition with a ``$y=1$'' guard and a reset of some additional clock~$w$, followed by a transition with a $w=a$ guard and the $y:=0$ reset (and similarly for $x$ and $z$ is the decrement gadget).
+\begin{rem} In this paper, we allow guards and invariants of the form $\clock \compOp \sum_{1 \leq j \leq \ParamCard} \beta_j \param_j + d$, which is more restrictive than~\cite{BlT09} (that allows parametric coefficients different from 0 and 1, as well as diagonal constraints), but more permissive than~\cite{AHV93}, that only allows a syntax $\clock \compOp \param$.
+In fact, most papers in the literature define their own syntax (see~\cite{Andre19STTT} for a survey).
+We can adapt our proof to fit in the most restrictive syntax ($\clock \compOp \param$) as follows: transitions with ``$y=a+1$'' guards and ``$y:=0$'' reset can be equivalently replaced by one transition with a ``$y=1$'' guard and a reset of some additional clock~$w$, followed by a transition with a ``$w=a$'' guard and the ``$y:=0$'' reset (and similarly for $x$ and $z$ in the decrement gadget).
 This also allows the proof to work without complex parametric expressions in guards, using three additional clocks (we conjecture that a smarter encoding can be exhibited to factor these additional clocks, so as to use a single additional clock).
-A similar modification can be applied to all subsequent undecidability proofs. \end{remark} \ea{en relisant, je propose de garder la \cref{remark:syntax2} plutôt; ça te va ?} \dl{oui c'est mieux, c'est normal car j'avais gardé les defs plus récentes du ACSD je suppose.
-J'ai fait la modif}
+A similar modification can be applied to all subsequent undecidability proofs. \end{rem}